Skip to content

 You know you hate it more than anything.
 This happens with streaming sites whose licensing agreements and other legal obligations interfere with their ability to air content in specific regions.
 That’s why you can’t watch Sling TV outside the USA.
 That’s exactly why you can’t find specific movies and series on Netflix.

 Sites detect your IP address and act accordingly.
 Sling TV works only in the USA.
 It knows if you’re in the USA by your IP.
 Is the IP from the US?
 Access is allowed!
 Is it from Europe, Asia, or anywhere else?
 Access is denied!
-When you connect to a foreign server, you’re assigned an IP from that country, which unblocks the blocked site.
+When you connect to a foreign server, you’re assigned an IP from that country, which immediately unblocks the restricted site.

 Use ExpressVPN to Unblock Restricted Sites